redHat-arko/UpgradeAdvisor/README.md

 `upgrade_advisor results.txt 30`

-The output would be a list of potentially upgradable components which you can then check out.
+The output would be a list of potentially upgradable components for the `CPU` and the `GPU` which you can then check out.